wagerfield/vue-fela/readme.md

 ```

 When the plugin is installed, a `$fela` property is set on each Vue component instance in the [`beforeCreate`][vue-before-create] hook.
 The `$fela` property provides a reference to the [Fela Renderer][fela-renderer] instance that was injected into the root application.

+The Fela Renderer instance is also [provided][vue-provide-inject] through the `inject` interface on a `fela` key.
+This allows you to access the renderer within [functional Vue components][vue-functional].

 **Check out a full working [example using Nuxt](example).**